dmbarbour/glas/docs/GlasZero.md

 Naively, whether this program compiles depends on whether `swap swap` is eliminated by the optimizer.
 However, it is not a good thing for compilation to depend on the optimizer because it raises the burden for compiling g0.

-To solve this, a g0 optimizing compiler can introduce arity annotations into defined programs based on behavior prior to optimization.
-For example, the definition of 'await2' should be annotated with `arity:(i:2, o:2)`.
-Then, the input arity is checked prior to partial evaluation of the 'await2' word.
-Because there are not two items on the data stack prior to calling 'await2', we'd also have zero inputs to 'apply' and thus fail to compile foo.
-Programmers will be alerted to fix the problem.
+To solve this, a g0 optimizing compiler should introduce arity annotations into defined programs based on behavior prior to optimizations.
+For example, the definition of 'await2' might be annotated with `arity:(i:2, o:2)`.
+Then, input arity is checked prior to partial evaluation of the 'await2' word.
+Because there are not two items on the data stack prior to calling 'await2', we'd also have zero inputs to 'apply' and thus consistently fail to compile foo regardless of optimizations.

-*Aside:* Arity annotations are a convenient solution.
-In addition to providing stability, this reduces need to memoize computations during early development.
-There is a risk of users lying to the compiler, but this will eventually be caught.

-## No Shadowing

-A g0 compiler should report an error and fail if a word is called or explicitly defined before a later definition within the same file.
-This prevents observable shadowing; words from 'open' may be shadowed, but only if they are not used.
-This constraint simplifies reasoning and debugging because each word will have only one observable meaning within scope of a g0 file.

 ## Compilation Strategy for Programs